EetuLeppanen/elava-arkisto/README.md

 - Find new interesting programs to check out.

-Data used in this project is provided by Yleisradio's best and most handsome employee Lauri Saarikoski.
+Data used in this project is provided by Yleisradio.

 Front end has been created with React.js.